Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Robustness of the proposed estimator

 \begin{lem} \textbf{}

 \begin{description} \item[(1)] Let Condition~\ref{conm}-(A)--(C) hold.
-If $\varepsilon_m = 1$, then the set $\{ \lambda_1(\hat{V}(Z)) ; \, Z \in \mathcal{E}_m(X) \}$ is bounded above. \item[(2)] Let Condition~\ref{conm}-(B), (C), and (E) hold.
-If $\varepsilon_m < 1 - p / \kappa$, then the set $\{ 1 / \lambda_p(\hat{V}(Z)) ; \, Z \in \mathcal{E}_m(X) \}$ is bounded above. \end{description} \end{lem}
+If $\varepsilon_m = 1$, then the set $\{ \lambda_1(\hat{V}(\mathrm{Z})) ; \, \mathrm{Z} \in \mathcal{E}_m(\mathrm{X}) \}$ is bounded above. \item[(2)] Let Condition~\ref{conm}-(B),~(C),~and~(E) hold.
+If $\varepsilon_m < 1 - p / \kappa$, then the set $\{ 1 / \lambda_p(\hat{V}(\mathrm{Z})) ; \, \mathrm{Z} \in \mathcal{E}_m(\mathrm{X}) \}$ is bounded above. \end{description} \end{lem}

-\begin{remark} Lemma~\ref{bdbp}-(1) provides an important desirable property of the proposed estimator.
-The proposed estimator does not \textit{break down from above} in the sense that its largest eigenvalue does not diverge to positive infinity when $\hat{V}(Z)$ exists. \end{remark}
+\begin{remark} Lemma~\ref{bdbp}-(1) provides a desirable property of the proposed estimator.
+The proposed estimator does not \textit{breakdown from above}, in the sense that its largest eigenvalue remains bounded whenever $\hat{V}(\mathrm{Z})$ exists. \end{remark}

-\begin{remark} For non-penalized $M$-estimators, a stringent condition $\varepsilon_m < 1 / \kappa$ is sufficient to obtain the same conclusion \cite{T8614} of Lemma~\ref{bdbp}-(1).
+\begin{remark} For non-penalized $M$-estimators, a stringent condition $\varepsilon_m < 1 / \kappa$ is sufficient to obtain the same conclusion as in Lemma~\ref{bdbp}-(1) \cite{T8614}.
 In addition, for RegTYL, LNSMI, and HME, the condition $\kappa < 1$ is sufficient for the same conclusion \cite{TYN23}.
-However, the condition $\kappa < 1$ is incompatible with the necessary condition $\kappa \geq p$ for the existence of an non-penalized $M$-estimator in $\mathcal{S}_{++}^p$.
+However, the condition $\kappa < 1$ is incompatible with the necessary condition $\kappa \geq p$ for the existence of a non-penalized $M$-estimator in $\mathcal{S}_{++}^p$.
 Hence, RegTYL, LNSMI, and HME involve a trade-off between bias and robustness \cite{TYN23}.
-In contrast, the proof for the proposed method shows that the milder condition $\kappa > 1$ is sufficient. \end{remark}
+In contrast, the proof for the proposed estimator shows that the much milder condition $\kappa > 1$ is sufficient. \end{remark}